Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Experimental setup

 The Barrett Hand (model BH8-282) has three fingers, of which two can rotate around the base.
 This design allows numerous configurations of the three fingers, with the only restriction that the spread joints of Finger 1 and 2 are mirroring each other.

-\textit{Action parameters}: We used two different finger configurations to press the object in the hand: opposing fingers ($action1$ or $a1$) and lateral configuration with all fingers on one side pressing against the palm ($action2$ or $a2$) (see Fig.~\ref{fig:all_hands}).
-Two objects, blue die and pink die were too big to be pressed in the lateral finger configuration.
+\textit{Action parameters}: We used two different finger configurations to press the object in the hand: opposing fingers ($action1$ or \emph{a1}; Fig.~\ref{subfig:bh_kinova}) and lateral configuration with all fingers on one side pressing against the palm ($action2$ or \emph{a2}; Fig.~\ref{subfig:bh_ycbcube}).
 Velocity control was used with two different joint velocities: $v1=0.6$, and $v2=1.2$ rad/s.
 For $action2$ we used forward kinematics to calculate an approximation of the object compression velocity to be 46 and 93 mm/s, respectively.

-\textit{Sensory channels}: The hand is equipped with 96 pressure-sensitive cells (24 per fingertip and 24 on palm) and 3 fingertip torque sensors.
+\textit{Sensory channels}: 96 pressure-sensitive cells (24 per fingertip and 24 on palm) and 3 fingertip torque sensors.
 In addition, 8 joint angles from encoders were recorded.